telecoda/pico-go-electron/INSTALL.md

     pico-go-electron.exe -d

 The `-d` flag enables debug mode which allows you to start the chrome developer tools if you are planning to tinker with the javascript.
 There will be a debug option on the applications main menu.

+# Updating the docs

+To update the embedded docs you will need https://gohugo.io/ installed.

+Edit the markdown in the `hugo-docs/content` folder and then regenerate them using:

+    go generate ./...

+To edit the docs and have them rendered live in a browser window.
+Run the hugo server in the hugo-docs directory.

+    cd hugo-docs
+    hugo server -v